-Scott Fisher, Chief Executive Officer of Treliant, is a senior financial services executive with a 32-year career in banking, including responsibility for mortgage, retail banking, consumer credit, product management, brokerage, private banking, commercial banking, network planning, e-commerce, call centers, and operations.
+Scott Fisher, Chief Operating Officer of Treliant, is a senior financial services executive with a 32-year career in banking, including responsibility for mortgage, retail banking, consumer credit, product management, brokerage, private banking, commercial banking, network planning, e-commerce, call centers, and operations.
 He has overseen large-scale mortgage originations, fulfillment, and servicing…

 International Banker was recently joined by Mr. B. Scott Fisher, chief executive officer of Treliant, and Mr. Terry Robinson, co-founder and chief executive officer of Vox Financial Partners.